microsoft/azuredevopslabs/labs/azuredevops/advancedsecurity/readme.md

 1. We will set up the dependency scanning, understand the alert and resolve it.

-1. We will check on protecting the repository from the secret leak
+1. We will check on protecting the repository from the secret leak.

 1. We will configure code scanning and check on the resolution of the code scanning alert.